COVID-19: Fayemi extends lockdown by – Realnews Magazine

-Ekiti State Governor, Dr Kayode Fayemi, has extended the movement restriction and curfew imposed in the state by two weeks, following the expiration of the initial order on Monday night.
-The restriction will now end on April 27th.
+THE Ekiti State Governor, Kayode Fayemi, has extended the movement restriction and curfew imposed in the state by two weeks, following the expiration of the initial order on Monday night.
+The restriction will now end on April 27, 2020.

-The new directive which was contained in a release signed by the Secretary to the State Government, Mr Biodun Oyebanj, also made wearing of face mask compulsory in public places.
+The new directive, which was contained in a release signed by the Secretary to the State Government, Biodun Oyebanj, also made wearing of face mask compulsory in public places.

 Like the previous order, those on essential services and vendors of food stuff, water and medicines and other essential goods are allowed to move with valid means of identification.